Noam Surrier

-Noam Surrier (born 6 August 1981 in France) is a French retired footballer who is last known to have played for JK Warkaus from 2007 to 2008 and have played for FC Lahti under Veikkausliiga Finish football league.
+Noam Surrier (born 6 August 1981) is a French retired footballer who is last known to have played for JK Warkaus from 2007 to 2008 and have played for FC Lahti under Veikkausliiga Finish football league.

 Finland

 Exiting Paris to come to terms with a Finnish club mid-spring 2004, Surrier ended up with Lahti, breaking his thigh at the League Cup and missing the opener of the 2004 Veikkausliiga to recuperate.
 Returning for the league meeting away in Inter, the Frenchman went home to France that June.